 Award winning guitarist Kenya (Eric V.) Baker has been a touring musician for much of his career.
 He was lead guitarist for British singer/songwriter and Grammy Award winner Joss Stone from 2006-2010, touring internationally and playing for dignitaries including President Clinton and the British Royal Family.
 One highlight was playing for the Princess Diana Memorial Concert at Wembley Stadium, which was attended by more than 63,000 people and broadcast worldwide.
 (You can see video of this performance on the “Tour Video” page.)
 After the concert, Kenya had the privilege of meeting Prince William and Prince Harry.

-Eric V. Baker (a.k.a.
-Kenya) began playing the guitar at the age of 7.
-He grew up playing in church for the service.
+Kenya grew up in Oakland CA and began playing guitar at age 7.
+As a youngster, he played for services in his father’s church.
 At 16, after playing on the local gospel quartet scene, he got his first gig touring throughout the US with a well-known gospel group, the East St. Louis Gospelettes.

-Kenya recently gained custody of his two sons and can no longer tour extensively.
-He is now concentrating on opportunities locally in the San Francisco Bay Area.
-He continues to do session work, playing the guitar, bass and drums, as well as music production.
-Kenya lives his passion creating great music and is especially at home playing for live audiences.
+Kenya continues to do session work, playing the guitar, bass and drums, as well as music production and playing lead guitar with other artists.
+Now, with his solo show and his band, Kenya is living his passion creating great music and is especially at home playing for live audiences.